 Sacred Harp singing is a form of traditional, unaccompanied community harmony singing.
-The tradition as we know it today comes from the Southern states of America, but the music can trace its roots to a number of places and time periods.
+The tradition as we know it today comes from the southern states of the USA, but the music can trace its roots to a number of places and time periods.

-Our 2018 Convention will be hosted by Brighton Sacred Harp singers at Hove Park School.
+Our 2019 Convention will be hosted by the Bristol Sacred Harp singers at the Trinity Centre.
 It will draw together singers old and new, young and old, from across the British Isles and from further afield, for a weekend of singing, friendship and fellowship.

 Find out more about Sacred Harp music: